Outpatients Department

 You can eat and take medicines as normal unless the doctor has told you to stop taking medicines or not to eat.
 It is a good idea to bring any medicines you may need to take during the time you are at your appointment.

-Waiting times for an appointment are different for each speciality and depends on the seriousness of your medical condition.
-The department is busy and there may be delays when you arrive for your appointment.
+Waiting times for an appointment will vary for each speciality and is dependent on the seriousness of individual medical conditions.
+The department is busy and there may be delays.
 Most people are seen within 1 to 3 hours.
-We ask that you arrive at your allocated appointment time to prevent having to wait longer.
+We ask that you arrive at your allocated appointment time.

 Appointment Reminders

-Please let us know if you need an interpreter.
+Please let us know if you need an interpreter before the date of your appointment.
 You can contact us telephoning the Translating and Interpreting Service (TIS) on 131 450.
 Tell the operator what language you speak, and then ask the interpreter to set up a telephone conversation between you, an interpreter, and us on 9382 0400.

 We are a teaching hospital and you may be asked to be involved in research or for a student to be present at your appointment.
 You have a right to say no. If you do so, this will no impact in any way on the services we will provide.